Learn how to revolutionize your sales and marketing operations by transforming static PDF catalogs into dynamic, shoppable experiences.

 Step-by-step guide

-We have two temples, and the differences between the two are:
+In the downloaded folder, you will find two templates, and the differences between the two are:

 - Simple Product Feed: Designed for products without variations.
 It's straightforward and ideal for simpler inventories.

-- Variant-Rich Product Feed: This feed includes detailed attributes such as color, size, material, and more—perfect for products with multiple variations.
+- Variant-Rich Product Feed: Includes detailed attributes such as color, size, material, and more, perfect for products with multiple variations.

-Important: To include images in your data set, you can first upload the image files to a web server, FTP, or hosting service that allows you to store and retrieve images.
+Tip: To include images in your content, you can first upload the image files to a web server, FTP, or hosting service that allows you to store and retrieve images.
 Then, you can copy the image's direct URL and paste it into the designated image column.
-You can also host the images directly in Flipsnack.
+Also, you can host the images directly in Flipsnack.
 Please read this article for more details.

 On the main dashboard, go to Automation, on the bottom left side, click on Import feed.

-For this example, I will connect to my Google Drive, because it will be easier to update it later on if I make any changes to my spreadsheet if needed.
+For this example, I will connect to my Google Drive, as it will be easier to update it later if I make any changes to my spreadsheet, as needed.

 Click on the Connect Google Drive.
 You will have to log in to your account.
-From your account, you can pick your product feed and wait until it's getting imported.
+From your account, you can pick your spreadsheet and wait until it's imported.

-After the upload is complete, the mapping modal will open, called Set unique ID, allowing you to connect your file with our platform.
+After the upload is complete, the mapping modal will open, called Map feed content, allowing you to connect your spreadsheet with our platform.

 Then, go back to the Home page, and from Flipbooks, choose the catalog in which you want to add the products from the spreadsheet and click on the Edit button, on the left side of the flipbook card.